sso66/react-express-node/api/README.md

 - *express-session NPM* - Provides session ID (stored in a cookie) session support Defaults to memory.
 Should be configured to use a DB store.
 - *jade NPM* - High performance template engine provides HTML document.
 It has been renamed to *pug NPM*.
 - *morgan NPM* - Provides automated logging support: all request will be logged.
-- *static-favicon NPM* - Serves the "favicon (the icon that appears in the title bar of client's browser).
+- *static-favicon NPM* - Serves the "favicon" (the icon that appears in the title bar of client's browser).
 Optional.